ibm-cloud-docs/apps/secapps.md

     A subordinate certificate that is issued by the trusted root certificate authority (CA) specifically to issue end-entity server certificates.
 The result is a certificate chain that begins at the trusted root CA, passes through the intermediate certificate, and ends with the SSL certificate issued to the organization.

-    You should use an intermediate certificate to verify the authenticity of the main certificate.
+    Use an intermediate certificate to verify the authenticity of the main certificate.
 Intermediate certificates are typically obtained from a trusted third party.
-You might not require an intermediate certificate when you test your application before deploying it to production.
+You might not require an intermediate certificate when you test your application before you deploy it to production.

   #### Enable request of client certificate